Mr Kevin Donnelly is racist

 Related Posts:

-2 thoughts on “Mr Kevin Donnelly is racist”
+2 Replies to “Mr Kevin Donnelly is racist”

 1. I have read your comments and would start with your first comment thatyou quote from Kevin”s article in that” All cultures and religions are not equal ” Islam of it’s self says that it is supperiour to all, I you look at the issue of dhimmitude of all others.